Hornsdale Power Reserve

 During 2017 Tesla, Inc. won the contract and built the Hornsdale Power Reserve, for a capital cost of A$90 million, leading to the colloquial Tesla big battery name.

 In November 2019, Neoen confirmed that it was increasing capacity by a further 50MW/64.5MWh to a combined 193.5 MWh.
 The increased storage capacity was installed by March 23, 2020, and the increased power became operational in early September 2020.

 Construction

-South Australia received 90 proposals and considered 5 projects to build a grid-connected battery to increase grid stability under adverse weather events.
-This will enable less use of gas-fired generators to provide grid stability.
+South Australia received 90 proposals and considered five projects to build a grid-connected battery to increase grid stability under adverse weather events.
+This has resulted in less use of gas-fired generators to provide grid stability.